ajatoledo/octoprint-docker-setup/mjpeg-streamer.md

     + Users interested in creating symlink mappings for devices should review [Persist Printer and Camera Connections in Octoprint Across Reboots](https://github.com/ajatoledo/octoprint-docker-setup/blob/main/udev-mapping.md#persist-printer-and-camera-connections-in-octoprint-across-reboots)

+    + The example scripts below were written using Bash; the scripts may need to be updated to run in different shells
 ---

 ⚠️ **WARNING**: `mjpg-streamer` should not be used on untrusted networks!
 By default, anyone with access to the network that `mjpg-streamer` is running on will be able to access it